MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Removed different sizes for the same model in the 3D toolkit.
 Since authors can now resize models, the different sizes are not needed anymore.

-- Updated the Follow (tag-along) behavior of the Step card to be consistent with the Windows Holograpic OS (Shell) behavior where the Step card follows you when the option is turned on.
+- Updated the Follow (tag-along) behavior of the Step card to be consistent with the Windows Holographic OS (Shell) behavior where the Step card follows you when the option is turned on.

 ### October 1, 2019